pietheinstrengholt/azure-ml-data-science-400/day-02/Hands-on-lab03.md

 ## Task 3 - Open Notebook for this lab

-1. From within Jupyter Notebooks interface navigate to ml-labs->....
+1. From within Jupyter Notebooks interface navigate to `ml-labs/azure-ml-data-science-400/day-02/notebooks`.

 1. Open `Lab03 - Implementing and monitoring a batch scoring solution`.
 This is the Python notebook you will step through executing in this lab.